physcrowley/physcrowley.github.io/pages/bbc/landing.md

 <div markdown="1" style="align-self: center;">

+By:
+: David Crowley

 For:
-: Hanshi John Leroux, _Ottawa School of Karate-do_
+: Hanshi John Leroux,

+At:
+: Ottawa School of Karate-do

 On:
-: July 11th, 2025
+: July 12th, 2025

 </div>